deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 her feel featherlight when he picked her up and spun her around, beaming.

-“*GOD* I missed you.”
+"*GOD* I missed you."

 She sighed happily and kissed him.
-“Your letters just…wow, they didn’t do justice.
-Look at you!”
+"Your letters just…wow, they didn’t do justice.
+Look at you!"

 He looked down and spread his arms.
-“You like?”
+"You like?"

-He turned around, and Ava had to *fight* to stop herself from automatically biting her lower lip. “*Yeah*…” she squeaked.
-“I mean, you were pretty before, but…”
+He turned around, and Ava had to *fight* to stop herself from automatically biting her lower lip. "*Yeah*…" she squeaked.
+"I mean, you were pretty before, but…"

 They became aware that several bystanders were able to overhear them, to judge by the amused glances they were attracting, and shared a bit of a blush.
 Adam shouldered his bag with a weighty thump.
-“Am I…staying with you?”
+"Am I…staying with you?"

-“Why wouldn’t you be?”
+"Why wouldn’t you be?"

-“I’ve learned not to make assumptions.” he replied, clearly pleased by the response, then looked around.
-“Hey, where’s Dad?”
+"I’ve learned not to make assumptions." he replied, clearly pleased by the response, then looked around.
+"Hey, where’s Dad?"

-“He’s cooking Thanksgiving dinner.
-We’re going round there in a couple hours.”
+"He’s cooking Thanksgiving dinner.
+We’re going round there in a couple hours."

-“But Thanksgiving was last month.”
+"But Thanksgiving was last month."
 Adam pointed out.

-“Yeah, but you missed it.” she retorted.
-“And it was your birthday yesterday, so…”
+"Yeah, but you missed it." she retorted.
+"And it was your birthday yesterday, so…"

-“Does it work that way?”
+"Does it work that way?"

-“It does now.”
+"It does now."

 He laughed.
-“That works.”
+"That works."

 * * *

 ***Adam Arés***

-“Wow.
+"Wow.
 Okay.
-Guess you’re opening the jars tonight, *Amigo*.”
+Guess you’re opening the jars tonight, *Amigo*."

 Adam laughed, and hugged his dad, gently.
-“Easy.” he said, then smiled at Jessica, who was hovering in the background with a slightly stunned expression.
-“Hey Jess.”
+"Easy." he said, then smiled at Jessica, who was hovering in the background with a slightly stunned expression.
+"Hey Jess."

-“‘*Hey*’ yourself!” she replied.
-“Good *God* you’ve changed since I last saw you.”
+"'*Hey*’ yourself!" she replied.
+"Good *God* you’ve changed since I last saw you."

 They hugged.

-“Wasn’t easy.” he told her.
-“Gotta tell ya, hearing you and Dad were dating really picked me up when I was having a rough time with the EMT training.”
+"Wasn’t easy." he told her.
+"Gotta tell ya, hearing you and Dad were dating really picked me up when I was having a rough time with the EMT training."

-“You were struggling with that?”
+"You were struggling with that?"
 Ava asked, hanging up her jacket and sitting down at Gabriel’s dinner table, while Gabriel returned to the kitchen.
 The whole apartment smelled of turkey and potatoes.

-“Yeah.
+"Yeah.
 Think I’ve learned just enough about medicine now to know that I know basically *nothing* about medicine.
-It’s…crazy.” he sighed.
-“And for a while there I just wasn’t getting it, you know?
-My buddy Baseball—you remember Baseball?”
+It’s…crazy." he sighed.
+"And for a while there I just wasn’t getting it, you know?
+My buddy Baseball—you remember Baseball?"

 Ava giggled.
-“Hard to forget.”
+"Hard to forget."

 He laughed.
-“Right.
+"Right.
 Well, he was kicking my ass.
 He’s a total natural.
 Me…I mean, I’m starting to get it now, but for a long while there, getting all that knowledge to stay in my head was damn near impossible.
-You’ve got to learn a lot of the academic stuff before you can start working on the practical, you know?”
+You’ve got to learn a lot of the academic stuff before you can start working on the practical, you know?"

-“You always were more of a hands-on kinda guy.”
+"You always were more of a hands-on kinda guy."
 Gabriel noted, from the kitchen.
-Jess nodded, smiling and looking up at the ceiling with an ‘*oh yeah*’ expression.
+Jess nodded, smiling and looking up at the ceiling with an '*oh yeah*’ expression.

-“You were okay though?” she asked.
+"You were okay though?" she asked.

-“Ah, y’know.
-I was just…frustrated.”
+"Ah, y’know.
+I was just…frustrated."
 Adam’s chair creaked as he sat down next to Ava.
-“Like, I’d gone through all the pain of Indoc and all that PT and everything, and here I was struggling with what I’d thought was gonna be the easy bit.
+"Like, I’d gone through all the pain of Indoc and all that PT and everything, and here I was struggling with what I’d thought was gonna be the easy bit.
 So yeah, the good news from home helped there.
 Made me feel positive again, and that helped me get past the block.
-Can’t say I’m ever going to be a *great* medic, but I’m not gonna be a *bad* medic, either.”
+Can’t say I’m ever going to be a *great* medic, but I’m not gonna be a *bad* medic, either."

-“So you approve?”
+"So you approve?"
 Gabe asked, appearing with the plates.

-“Oh come *on*, Dad!
-I mean, of course I do, but you don’t *need* my approval.”
+"Oh come *on*, Dad!
+I mean, of course I do, but you don’t *need* my approval."

 Jess and Gabe exchanged a happy glance, and both headed into the kitchen.

-“Guess this is a family Thanksgiving then.”
+"Guess this is a family Thanksgiving then."
 Ava commented, snuggling up next to Adam.

-“Late though it is.”
+"Late though it is."
 Gabe agreed, reappearing with the roast potatoes.
-“Adam, put those muscles to use *Amigo*, bring the turkey through?”
+"Adam, put those muscles to use *Amigo*, bring the turkey through?"

 Adam laughed and did so, retrieving a bird the size of a dog from the oven which he hefted easily on one oven-gloved hand.
-“Where did you get this?”
+"Where did you get this?"

-“Cimbrean wild turkey.”
+"Cimbrean wild turkey."
 Jess revealed.
-“They’re part of the ecosystem reconstruction.”
+"They’re part of the ecosystem reconstruction."

-“No shit?
-What else is out there?”
+"No shit?
+What else is out there?"

-“Bobcats, bats, mice, eels, eagles…” Ava smiled.
-“From what Hayley Tisdale was telling me, they’re throwing a whole bunch of different species into the mix and letting natural selection do the rest.”
+"Bobcats, bats, mice, eels, eagles…" Ava smiled.
+"From what Hayley Tisdale was telling me, they’re throwing a whole bunch of different species into the mix and letting natural selection do the rest."

-“They’re talking about deer and wolves, too.”
+"They’re talking about deer and wolves, too."
 Jess added.
-“It’s not all going perfectly right—I heard the eagles especially are struggling.
+"It’s not all going perfectly right—I heard the eagles especially are struggling.
-Apparently the low gravity throws off their instincts when they’re swooping in on top of something, and they struggle to hunt at first.”
+Apparently the low gravity throws off their instincts when they’re swooping in on top of something, and they struggle to hunt at first."

-“How is Hayley?”
+"How is Hayley?"
 Adam asked.

-“She’s…She and Marc, they’re both okay.
-Did I tell you they had a little girl?”
+"She’s…She and Marc, they’re both okay.
+Did I tell you they had a little girl?"

-“…Yeah, you did.
-Hope?”
+"…Yeah, you did.
+Hope?"

-“Hope.
-That’s right.”
+"Hope.
+That’s right."
 Ava nodded.
-“She *was* gonna come back to Folctha after the birth but the medical advice was it’s probably not good for a kid to live in low gravity until at least their second growth spurt which is, what?
+"She *was* gonna come back to Folctha after the birth but the medical advice was it’s probably not good for a kid to live in low gravity until at least their second growth spurt which is, what?
 Ten or eleven years?
-And even then...”
+And even then…"

-“Right.”
+"Right."
 Adam nodded.

-“So, they’re living in London nowadays, working for the Reclamation Project.
-Something about…GMO plants that are better suited to Cimbrean’s soil, gravity and sunlight.”
+"So, they’re living in London nowadays, working for the Reclamation Project.
+Something about…GMO plants that are better suited to Cimbrean’s soil, gravity and sunlight."

 Gabe set down the last of the gravy, vegetables and sauces, and glanced around the table, looking happier and less stressed than Adam could remember seeing him in a long time.
-“So…Thanksgiving.
+"So…Thanksgiving.
 It’s been a rough and crazy few years, and…you know, I can’t remember the last time we actually did this.
-I just wanted you to know how thankful I am to have the three of you in my life.”
+I just wanted you to know how thankful I am to have the three of you in my life."

-Jess smiled, and murmured a “Hear, hear.”
+Jess smiled, and murmured a "Hear, hear."

 Gabe and Ava exchanged glances, and bowed their heads in prayer.
 Jess just put her elbow on the table and her chin in her hand, watching them